wp-plugins/groups/readme.txt

 * This is the first public beta release.

 == Upgrade Notice ==

+= 1.3.5 =
+* Fixed out of memory issues with large user bases on Users > All Users page.

 = 1.3.4 =
 * Please upgrade for WordPress 3.5 compatibility & cosmetics.